 - Command Groups [

 - Commands [

 What are my thoughts?

 Well this is cool.
 I wish I could play with it.
 I hope it isn't attached to some random SKU.

-This might get some serious usage if non-admins get permissions to do stuff.
+This might get some serious usage if non-admins get permissions to use it.

 Could I have used this in the past.
 Yes.

-In the past when I've needed to connect to ServiceNow send up stuff to the instance.
+In the past when I've needed to connect to ServiceNow send up data to the instance.
 In those cases, this could have been helpful.